 For every person, privacy is a must, and of course, no one wants it to be violated by someone else.
-Whether you are in home, in office or in your car, you would prefer this place to be protected and private.
+Whether you are in a home, in an office or in your car, you would prefer this place to be private and protected.

 Unfortunately, sometimes your privacy is in danger.
 Hidden cameras are now becoming smaller and cheaper than ever, so today it’s not a problem for everyone to install one of these cameras somewhere in your house.

-When someone can buy a camera for $6 (according to Wikipedia ) and easily install it in your house, protecting the privacy is of the highest priority.
-Everyone can buy it and see what you do in your home, literally!
+When someone can buy a camera for $6 (according to Wikipedia)and easily install it in your house, protecting the privacy is of the highest priority.
+Literally everyone can buy one and see what you do in your home.

-Another reason why people install such cameras is watching for their children or elderly, for example.
-If you need one, I recommend to check this review on the best hidden cameras.
-You’ll find 40+ best-hidden cameras there, with all their features, pros, and cons.
+Another reason why people install such cameras is to watch out for their children or elderly, for example.
+If you need one, I recommend that you check out this review best hidden cameras.
+You’ll find 8 best hidden cameras there, with all their features, pros and cons.

-But anyway, if you think that there is a hidden camera in your house, in your car, or in your office – you have a right to know it for sure.
-That’s why you may need to buy one of those hidden camera detectors.
+But anyway, if you think that there is a hidden camera in your house, in your car, or in your office – you have a right to know it, for sure.
+That’s why you may need to buy hidden camera detectors.

 Well, such detectors are actually not the only way to find hidden cameras (of audio bugs).
-You can also hire a private investigator who will do this job – but it’s much more expensive and time-consuming method.
+You can also hire a private investigator to l do this job – but it’s a much more expensive and time-consuming method.

 If you choose not to overpay and do it by yourself – you will have to search your house carefully and check all the wires (but some cameras are wireless), lights, and holes (like holes in a wall).
 But it isn’t a completely reliable method, of course.

 The first one is: the type of the hidden camera finder you want to buy.
-The thing is, there are many types of the detectors which detect such undesirable bugs in your home.
+The thing is, there are many types of the detectors on the market which can detect undesirable bugs in your home.

-Well, there are actually two types of such devices: rf detectors and camera detectors.
-Camera detector is a highly specialized device which can find hidden cameras, while RF detectors can find all the other bugs.
+There are actually two types of such devices: rf detectors and camera detectors.
+The camera is a highly specialized device which can find hidden cameras, while RF detectors can find all the other bugs.

 It’s quite simple: you should buy a hidden camera detector to find the cameras; you should buy an RF detector if you want to find hidden bugs and monitoring devices.
-In this review I’ve collected both RF and camera detectors.
+In this review, I’ve presented both RF and camera detectors.

 In order to choose the best bug detector, you will have to compare dozens of characteristics.
-I’ve done it for you – in this review all the pros and cons of devices are sorted out carefully.
+I’ve done it for you – all the pros and cons of the devices are sorted out carefully here.

-Important thing: the items are not sorted neither by their price, nor by their ratings, nor by anything else.
+Important thing: the items are sorted neither by price, nor by ratings, nor by anything else.
 It’s all about random.
-Second important thing: you’ll see the scores I’ve given to the devices according to their performance.
+The second important thing: you’ll see the scores I’ve given to the devices according to their performance.